-If you’re a United fan, or just end up flying the airline more often than others, the new United ‘Quest’ Card has a lot to love, so here’s why it might be worth considering, while the bonus is outstanding.
+For United fans and people who end up on the airline more often than others, the new United ‘Quest’ Card has a lot to love, so here’s why it might be worth considering, while the welcome bonus is outstanding.

 United’s New Quest Card: Overview